Table of Contents

 To earn an undergraduate degree from the College of Liberal Arts, you are required to meet the college's second language requirement.

-The University offers placement testing (called the Entrance Proficiency/Placement Test or EPT) for students who have studied French, German, Hindi, Somali, Spanish, or Urdu and wish to test into courses above 1001 (or equivalent).
+The University offers placement testing (called the Entrance Proficiency/Placement Test or EPT) in six languages for students who wish to test into a course above the first semester (1001 or equivalent).

 French, German, or Spanish: Take the EPT if you have studied the French, German, or Spanish for 3 or more years in high school or one year in college.